The Way I Are: Background

 "The Way I Are" was written and composed by Timbaland, Keri Hilson, D.O.E., Danja, The Clutch, and Candice Nelson.
 Timbaland and Danja also handled production.
 Danja collaborated with Timbaland on other songs from the Shock Value album, including "Give It to Me" and "Come and Get Me".
 Danja has also collaborated with Hilson on other songs on the album as well as songs for Britney Spears' fifth studio album, Blackout (2007), which include "Gimme More", "Break the Ice" and "Perfect Lover".

 Recording for the song, along with all the songs from the album, was handled by Demacio "Demo" Castellon and took place at Timbaland's private recording studio, Thomas Crown Studios, in Virginia Beach, Virginia.
 Marcella Araica mixed the song at Pacifique Recording Studios in North Hollywood, California.
 The instruments were handled by Timbaland, who provided the drums, and Danja, who provided the drums and keys.
 The song was edited through ProTools by Ron Taylor.
 "The Way I Are" was released as the second single from Shock Value, after "Give It to Me".
 Mosley Music Group, in association with Blackground Records and Interscope Records, sent the song to contemporary hit and rhythmic radios on June 15, 2007.

 Composition

-"The Way I Are" is an electrohop song with a length of two minutes and fifty-nine seconds.
+"The Way I Are" is an electrohop and electro-funk song with a length of two minutes and fifty-nine seconds.
 It is written in the key of G♯ minor and is set in common time with a tempo of approximately 115 beats per minute.
 The song incorporates heavy elements of R&B, dance and electronic music and has been noted by critics to exhibit a futuristic sound.
 It is built upon a club beat and heavy synths.
 The lyrics are centered around the theme of sexual desire and role reversal; Timbaland explains that he is flat broke, while Hilson replies that she does not care about any of that, and jokes that she can pay him to strip.
 Kelefa Sanneh of The New York Times described the track as a "swirling electronic come-on" while Luke Bainbridge of The Observer labelled it as "futuristic disco".